CBD is one of this year’s hottest trends. And it could transform your yoga routine — for reasons you’ll soon understand.

 Yet stretching has actually been shown to activate endocannabinoid receptors in the muscles and fascia.
 More receptor activation may allow for more cannabinoid engagement .

-We’ve covered the benefits of endocannabinoid activation in the muscles in another article, here’s a summary of the benefits:
+We’ve covered the benefits of CBD for muscle recovery in another article, here’s a summary of the benefits:

 CBD may allow you to better adapt to yoga by improving the mind-body connection, too.